 How many employees really understand the vision, purpose, mission and values of their organisation?
 How many understand how their role fits in?
 How many know the history, heritage and traditions of the organisation?

-To help me learn how netball’s played I searched online.
+Like every sport, the basic rules are relatively straightforward, but there are so many nuances that a novice won’t have picked up.
+To help me learn how netball is played I searched online.
 There are plenty of resources about netball out there.
 Having so many instantly available is incredibly helpful.
 One of those resources is a blog on a website called Playfinder.com.
 It’s a summary of the netball rules and positions.
 The descriptions are really helpful for a novice.
 The diagrams are even more accessible.
 A YouTube video called ‘The Rules of Netball – EXPLAINED’ by Ninh Ly is even better.
 At less than five minutes viewing it’s a great introduction.
 And there are plenty more website and videos to view too.
 Finding all of these resources with a few clicks, makes me wonder why new starters in business aren’t given more than a job description to explain how they fit in.
 The faster someone finds their footwork, the faster they’ll be performing well.

 If we don’t know something we Google it.
 There are so many helpful videos out there for so many different tasks, from car repairs to garden tips, from fashion guides to history lessons.
 During lockdown, I’ve mended a fault on a washing machine, fitted a new seal on a freezer, baked a cake; and built a website using online videos.
 They can be extremely helpful.
 Yet how many YouTube style films does a new worker get to watch?